liquidlight/start-git-with-ll/README.md

-#Start Git with Liquid Light
+# Start Git with Liquid Light

 This repo is here for people to clone, play and commit.

+To learn more about how to get started with git, check out our [Git for Beginners](https://www.liquidlight.co.uk/blog/article/git-for-beginners-an-overview-and-basic-workflow/) blog post

 ## Beyond...